davidandjulia/davidandjulia.github.io/content/sections/section1.md

 If the return to normalcy is slower than hoped, we will keep you updated with contingencies (here and through email).

 As of now, Washington regulations allow outdoor events up to 200 people, so the welcome dinner and day-of are all fine.
-However, the state park picnic area where we are planning to have Sunday brunch is currently capped at 15 people--we will keep you updated, but please be aware that plans for the Sunday may be slightly tenuous.
+However, the state park picnic area where we are planning to have Sunday breakfast is currently capped at 15 people--we will keep you updated, but please be aware that plans for the Sunday may be slightly tenuous.